-The secretariat welcomes a partnership with mutually beneficial objectives, financial or in-kind contribution from non-Party stakeholders to support the secretariat’s ability to carry out its mandate and assist nations in their efforts to implement their commitments under the Paris Agreement.
+The secretariat welcomes a partnership with mutually beneficial objectives, financial or in-kind contribution from all stakeholders to support the secretariat’s work.

 The financial or in-kind contribution (skills, human resources, tools, technology, materials and equipment) will increase the secretariat’s capacity and resources to support developing countries to undertake the transformation required to meet the goals of the Paris Agreement, carry out strategic outreach to promote climate action among stakeholders such as the public, cities, regions, business and civil society and to deploy technology and innovation.

-To achieve the goals of the Paris Agreement and deliver a low emission, resilient and more secure future for every man, woman and child, it is critical for all actors to work in partnership and reaffirm their willingness to work together.
+To achieve the goals of the Paris Agreement and deliver a low emission, resilient and more secure future for every man, woman and child, it is critical for all actors to reaffirm their willingness to work together in partnership.

-The partnerships and contributions will be recognized by the secretariat in its communication and outreach as well as during its major conferences.
+The partnerships including financial and in-kind contributions will be recognized by the secretariat in its communication and outreach as well as during its major conferences.

-It is expected that this partnership would run through 2018 with the possibility of extending to 2019 for a total period of 2 years, which may be renewed upon mutual agreement by the secretariat and the partner(s).
+It is expected that the partnerships would run through 2019 with the possibility of extending for a total period of 2 years upon mutual agreement by the secretariat and the partner(s).